mattiaventola/DataScienceLab/README.md

 # Time Series Prediction

-Prediction energy demand into the italian market
+Prediction of ENERGY DEMAND into the italian market

 #timeseries